10 Types of Celosia Varieties for Incredible Garden Colors

 10 Types of Celosia

 The characteristics of celosia are very diverse.
-It can either be an annual plant or a perennial plant depending on the planted region.
+It can either be a tender annual or a perennial plant depending on the planted region.
+They'll be perennial in USDA hardiness zones of 10 through 12.
+The name of the genus Celosia comes from the Greek word "keleos" which can be translated as "burning" as a description of the flower's physical appearance.

 The varieties of celosia are best suited in warmer weather where they can last through drought, temperature rise, and yet bloom in the spring season.
 In cold climates, it is more like an annual flower.
 As we said, celosia is not restricted to one kind, rather it has many varieties.
 Let's check out the most commonly found celosias out there.